indabax-za/indabax-za.github.io/content/faq/_index.md

 We are pleased to invite attendees to apply to stay in accommodation in a residence on campus.
 Accommodation is limited and not guaranteed until payment is received.

-A form will be provided soon.
+More information will be provided once everythig is confirmed.

 #### {{<icon "ti-pin">}} &nbsp; **Other places to stay?** {.faq-item}